Key facts

 Do you want to find your creative practice in the field and critically engage with the work of your contemporaries?

-With a strong interdisciplinary focus, this course enables students from all creative arts disciplines – dance, drama, photography, design, and visual arts – to learn from each other and develop their creative arts practice and scholarly research skills.
+With a strong interdisciplinary focus, this course enables students from all communication and creative arts disciplines – dance, theatre, film, television, animation, photography, design, communications, digital media and visual arts – to learn from each other and develop their creative arts practice and scholarly research skills.

 You will form ongoing relationships with practitioners and peers in related creative areas through critical feedback with industry connections and research experts from government-run and community arts organisations.